KangaRoo1372/webliero/converter/readme.md

 - use original spritesheet (or at least do not add more sprites to the spritesheet or make sprites bigger than their fixed size);
 - set only "medium sprites" (110-239) as startFrame for wObjects and nObjects;
 - set only "big sprites" (0-109) as startFrame for sObjects;
-- do not add any WebLiero Extended properties.
+- do not add any WebLiero Extended properties;
+- do not set weapon names longer than 13 characters;
+- remove all dummy (unused) wObjects/nObjects/sObjects from JSON file.

 ## *4. CREDITS*